OUR STAFF

 ELIZA BENNETTS O'CONNOR

-Eliza Bennetts O’Connor is a classical singer and teaching artist.
-She works extensively with children, teaching singing, piano, performing arts and music theory.
+Eliza Bennetts O’Connor is a classical singer and teaching artist who works extensively with children, teaching singing, piano, and music theory.
+Alongside her role at the Australian Boys Choir, Eliza teaches singing at Geelong Grammar School.
 She values the reward of teaching and working with children, finding their energy and development inspiring.

-As a musician, Eliza has performed with some of the state's finest companies across a range of concert, opera and early music repertoire.
-Last year, she was selected as an emerging artist with The Song Company and is delighted to have been invited back in 2025.
-Recent performance highlights include Belinda in Dido and Aeneas (Purcell), Tytania in A Midsummer Night's Dream (Britten), Cupid in Venus & Adonis (Blow), as well as the soprano solos in Rejoice in the Lamb (Britten) and Gloria (Vivaldi).
-In 2020, Eliza was a principal artist for the Victorian Opera initiative, Baby Bilby Loves to Sing, an interactive children's storybook.
-Alongside her performance pursuits, Eliza is one of the core members of the St. James Old Cathedral Voices.
+As a performer, Eliza has worked with some of the state’s finest companies across a wide range of concert, opera, chamber and early music repertoire.
+She has been delighted to participate in The Song Company’s Emerging Artist Programs in 2024 and 2025, most recently performing in their Love’s Four Seasons program, directed by leading UK choral director Eamonn Dougan.
+2025 also saw Eliza’s success as a finalist in prestigious classical singing competitions; The Royal Melbourne Philharmonic Aria Competition and National Liederfest Competition.
+Other recent highlights include singing in the Melbourne International Film Festival with The Consort of Melbourne for Julia Holter’s reimagined The Passion of Joan of Arc, Belinda in Dido and Aeneas (Purcell), Tytania in A Midsummer Night’s Dream (Britten), Cupid in Venus & Adonis (Blow), and soprano solo roles in Missa Sancti Nicolai (Haydn), Rejoice in the Lamb (Britten) and Gloria (Vivaldi).
+Eliza has also enjoyed recording projects including Bel Canto Rediscovered: a research project with Neal Peres Da Cost & Anna Fraser and Victorian Opera’s Baby Bilby Loves to Sing, an interactive children’s storybook initiative.
+Eliza is also a core member of the St James Old Cathedral Voices.
 Eliza is a graduate of the Melbourne Conservatorium of Music and holds a Bachelor of Music (Classical Voice) and a Master of Music (Opera Performance).
 During her studies, Eliza’s artistry and development were recognised and supported by the Francis Quinn Arts Excellence, Margaret Schofield Memorial and the Murray Ormond Vagg Scholarships.

 "I think every child should have the opportunity to learn and to love music.
 The Australian Boy’s Choir provides this opportunity in a community-focussed, excellence-forward setting."